 It’s in your best interests to get in touch with experts in workers’ compensation law as soon as possible so you can work toward receiving the recovery you deserve.

 Getting injured at work because of something that was out of your control isn’t fair, and you shouldn’t have to take responsibility for paying for your injuries and care.

-South Carolina Labor Law gives you the ability to protect your rights and receive compensation if you have been hurt on the job.
+South Carolina’s labor laws give you the ability to protect your rights and receive compensation if you have been hurt on the job.
 You deserve peace of mind that someone will help you fight for your rights.
 That’s where we come in.

 If you have been injured on the job, find out if you are owed compensation by setting up a free consultation with Solomon Law Group today.
 You’ll speak with a Columbia workers’ compensation lawyer about your case and how to proceed.
 We’re ready to help.